- Credits | Credit and noncredit courses

 - Office | 20 Nicholson Hall, 216 Pillsbury Drive SE, Minneapolis, MN 55455

 Welcome to the Minnesota English Language Program (MELP) at the University of Minnesota!
-MELP provides English as a Second Language (ESL) courses that can help non-native English speakers improve their reading, writing, and speaking skills.
+MELP provides English as a Second Language (ESL) courses that can help non-native English speakers develop their reading, writing, listening, and speaking skills.

 - Intensive English Program | For students who need to improve their English skills in preparation for study at a university or college, and for those who wish to prepare for the Test of English as a Foreign Language (TOEFL)